 Preferred Skills: Video and digital photography camera skills, editing with Adobe Premiere, Final Cut Pro, and/or AVID, experience using and/or constructing camera rigs

-Research Assistants (Visual Arts and Literature) (3 Students)
+Research Assistants (Art History, Visual Arts, and Literature) (3 Students)

-Preferred Skills: Gathering precedent works that incorporate shadow imagery from the arts and literature, Categorization in a visual format, such as a visual typology.
-Use of Adobe CC recommended
+Preferred Skills: Gathering precedent projects, from the visual and performing arts and literature, that make creative use of shadows.
+Categorizing projects in a visual format, such as a visual typology or index.
+Use of Adobe CC recommended.

-Likely Majors/Minors: ARTDES, CASC, ENGLISH, HISTART, ARCH, PAT, SI, SOC, BIO, COGSCI, NEUROSCI
+Likely Majors/Minors: ARCH, ARTDES, ENGLISH, HISTART, PAT, SI

 Research Assistants (Psychology, Social Science, and Neuroscience) (2 Students)

-Preferred Skills: Gathering precedent scientific studies on shadows as related to visual/spatial perception.
-Experience with eye tracking and movement tracking hardware and software and ability to generate attention maps based on spectators’ reactions to objects, images, and spaces.
+Preferred Skills: Student 1: Gathering precedent scientific studies on shadows as related to visual/spatial perception; Student 2: Experience with eye tracking and movement tracking hardware and software and ability to generate attention maps based on spectators’ reactions to objects, images, and spaces.

 Faculty Project Lead